Creating Space to Think in a Busy World

 [00:24:32.17] Ankush: If someone’s listening to this, we’ve covered a lot today, what’s the one thing you want them to take away from this interview?

-[00:25:37.00] Ankush: If people, no that was great and I’m taking away a lot from this, if someone wanted to stay in touch with you or find out more about you, what’s the best way that they might be able to do that?
+[00:25:37.00] Ankush: No that was great and I’m taking away a lot from this.
+If someone wanted to stay in touch with you or find out more about you, what’s the best way that they might be able to do that?

 [00:25:49.06] Alison: Oh best way is to email me, at firstname.lastname@example.org, I’m just revamping my website, so when it’s live, my website’s enlightenedleading.com, but easiest way at the moment is email@example.com.